The Two Partnership Killers – And How To Avoid Them

 - The type of business to be built: lifestyle or high growth

-- Whether the business is built-to-sell (exit) or built-to-cash flow
+- Whether the business is built-to-sell or built-for-cash flow

-- The level of committment of each partner- part time, full time or greater than full time, and hours of work
+- The commitment level of each partner: part-time or full-time and hours of work.

 - The deliverables (results of work) each partner will provide